vigoux/azy.nvim/README.md

 ### LSP-related

-- `azy.builtins.references()`: references to the symbol under the cursor
+- `azy.builtins.lsp.references()`: references to the symbol under the cursor

 ## Performances